chansikpark/mtrp_meditation/README.md

 10.1016/j.apmr.2007.10.018
 Biochemicals associated with pain and inflammation are elevated in sites near to and remote from active myofascial trigger points.

+10.15430/JCP.2016.21.1.1
+The Potential Role of Nitric Oxide in Halting Cancer Progression Through Chemoprevention

+10.1111/psyp.13091
+Coupling of respiration and attention via the locus coeruleus: Effects of meditation and pranayama.

+The Trigger Point Therapy Workbook

+10.1016/j.concog.2017.10.015
+The neuropsychophysiology of tingling.

+10.1371/journal.pone.0176239
+The varieties of contemplative experience: A mixed-methods study of meditation-related challenges in Western Buddhists